ArjunCodess/men2-predictor/README.md

 When using `--m=all`, the pipeline will:
 1. Run data preparation steps once (shared across all models)
-2. Train and test all four model types sequentially
+2. Train and test all four model types sequentially (one at a time)
+3. Save detailed execution logs to `results/logs/` for each step
-3. Save individual results to `results/{model_type}_test_results.txt`
+4. Save individual test results to `results/{model_type}_test_results.txt`
-4. Display a comprehensive comparison table with all metrics
+5. Display a comprehensive comparison table with all metrics

+**Log Files Generated:**
+- Data preparation: `results/logs/data_preparation_step{1,2,3}.log`
+- Model training: `results/logs/{model_type}_training.log`
+- Model testing: `results/logs/{model_type}_testing.log`

+This approach ensures:
+- All detailed output is preserved in log files for later review
+- Console output remains clean and focused on progress and metrics
+- You can debug issues by checking the specific log file for each step
+- Each model's training and testing output is kept separate for easy comparison

 This mode is ideal for:
 - **Model selection:** Identify which algorithm performs best on your data